 • Social media marketing is increasingly important.
 Brands use social platforms for everything from influencer marketing and consumer research to participating in online communities for authentic engagement with their user base.

-• Mobile use reigns supreme: 90% of social media interactions now happen on mobile devices, underlining the new norm for on-the-go engagement and smart decisions in platforms and advertising strategies.
+• Mobile use reigns supreme: 90% of social media interactions now occur on mobile devices, underscoring the new norm of on-the-go engagement and smart decisions across platforms and advertising strategies.

 Next, we’ll look at social media advertising statistics that reveal how brands and marketers are capitalising on these usage patterns.